iotexproject/dev-portal-content/academy/w3bstream-rpi-quickstart.md

     This will download the w3bstream IoT SDK and change directory into the project directory.

-### Building the Application: Using the W3bstream IoT SDK
+### Building the Application: Using the W3bstream Client SDK

-To build the application using the W3bstream IoT SDK, follow these steps:
+To build the application using the W3bstream Client SDK, follow these steps:

 1. Create a directory to store the build output: